IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

   <div class="divider--half"></div>
   <div class="divider--half"></div>

-You may have noticed that in the image above the libraries also appear to be present in my Sketch cloud, and as an alternative, you can use this mechanism in Sketch if your are running version 57 or later.
+You may have noticed that in the image above the libraries also appear to be present in my Sketch cloud, and as an alternative, you can use this mechanism in Sketch if you are running version 57 or later.
 The set up is very easy, you only need to open Styling, Components, and Patterns one after another and save each file in your Sketch cloud.
 A detailed explanation of how to set Indigo.Design as cloud libraries can be found in [this Medium post](https://medium.com/ignite-ui/using-indigo-design-with-sketch-cloud-libraries-70533bca00f8).
 Once you added the Libraries successfully, they will show up in the **Symbols** section of the **Insert** menu in Sketch.

 ### 2. Create an artboard.